FLORAH: A generative model for halo assembly histories: Results

 Using the procedure in Section~\ref{section:combine_box} to combine the four \gureft boxes, we extracted $42,774$ unique MPBs and applied the data augmentation steps in Section~\ref{section:single_box}.
 Note that \gureftc contains significantly fewer halos than \vsmdpl because the \gureft boxes have much smaller volumes and particle numbers (as can be seen from Table~\ref{tab:sim}).
 For this reason, we used $38,023$ MPBs for the training dataset and $4,751$ MPBs for the validation dataset and did not create a test dataset for \gureftc.
 We trained a model, denoted as \florahg, up to a redshift of $z_\mathrm{max, train}=20$.
 Then we generated $4,751$ \florahg MPBs to match the number obtained from \gureftc.
 During the generation process, we applied a similar procedure in Section~\ref{section:vsmdpl_result} to choose the starting halo $\xt{0} = (\log_{10} \Mt{0}, \ct{0})$ at $z=5.89$ and list of scale factors from the \textit{validation} dataset.
 Similarly, we generate MPBs up to a redshift $z_\mathrm{max, gen}=24 > z_\mathrm{max, train}$ to demonstrate the model's extrapolation capability.

+We perform additional validation checks similar to Section~\ref{section:vsmdpl_result}.
+In Figure~\ref{fig:gureftc_dlogm}, we compare distributions of the progenitor-descendant mass ratio $\log_{10} M_D / M_P$ from \gureftc (shaded blue) and generated by \florahg (solid orange) for four mass bins (columns) and three redshift slices (rows).
+We choose the four mass bins such that each bin corresponds to a different \gureft box, with \gureft-05 being the least massive bin and \gureft-90 being the most massive bin.
+Similar to the \vsmdpl example in Section~\ref{section:vsmdpl_result}, we observe good agreement between the distributions from \gureftc and generated by \florahg.

 In Figure~\ref{fig:gureft_mah_cah}, we present the median, 68\%-percentile, and 95\%-percentile containment regions of the MAHs (top panels) and the DM concentration histories (bottom panels) for MPBs from \gureftc (blue) and generated by \florahg (orange).
 Similarly to \vsmdpl, low-mass halos tend to form at earlier redshifts than high-mass halos.
 Also as expected, the MAHs of both \gureftc and \florahvg plateau out at $M_\mathrm{min, halo}$.
 There are a few differences compared to \vsmdpl and the low-redshift case.
 Unlike in \vsmdpl, where $M_\mathrm{min, halo}$ is fixed at 100 times the DM mass of \vsmdpl, here $M_\mathrm{min, halo}$ is determined by the $\log_{10} M_\mathrm{vir, 0}$ at $z=5.89$ (refer to Table~\ref{tab:sim}).
-We choose the four mass bins such that each bin corresponds to a different \gureft box, with \gureft-05 being the least massive bin and \gureft-90 being the most massive bin.
+We choose the same four mass bins as Figure~\ref{fig:gureftc_dlogm}, with each bin corresponding to a different \gureft box.
 Due to a low number of halos in the validation dataset, we only display redshift slices with more than 10 resolved halos, resulting in the termination of the MPBs before $z_\mathrm{max, train}=20$ in the last two mass bins.
-Similar to the \vsmdpl example in Section~\ref{section:vsmdpl_result}, we observe a good agreement between the MAHs and concentration histories of \florahg MPBs with those of \gureftc MPBs.
+Again, we observe good agreement between the MAHs and concentration histories of \florahg MPBs with those of \gureftc MPBs.
 Moreover, \florahg exhibits a similar capability to extrapolate the MPBs beyond $z_\mathrm{max, train}=20$ in the first two mass bins.
-Similarly, we compare the MAHs of individual halos in Appendix~\ref{app:indv_halos} and show that \florahg also does not overly smooth out the MAHs.

 In Figure~\ref{fig:gureft_zcorr}, we show the joint distributions of \Mvir (left panels) and \cvir (right panels) at selected redshifts ($z=6, 8, 12, 16, 20$) for \florahg-generated (solid orange) and \gureftc (dashed blue) MPBs.
 The contour lines represent the 68\% and 95\% intervals.
 Once again, the distributions of \florahg MPBs match well with those of \gureftc MPBs.
 Note that the mass distribution of \gureftc exhibits multiple peaks due to the applied mass cuts in the procedure to combine the four \gureftc boxes (see Section~\ref{section:combine_box}).